Birds of the California Delta

 Early Monday morning, on the 16th of October, 2023 I had the privilege of photographing Sandhill Cranes at the Woodbridge Ecological Reserve in Lodi, CA. This was actually the second time I have been at the reserve at sunrise to capture their beauty on the freshwater marsh.
 They are magical.

 Scientific name: Grus canadensis.
 Sandhill Cranes are omnivorous.
 Diet varies widely with location and season.
 Major food items include insects and roots of aquatic plants.
-Also eats rodents, snails, frogs, lizards, snakes, nestling birds, berries, seeds.
+They also eat rodents, snails, frogs, lizards, snakes, nestling birds, berries and seeds.
 May eat large quantities of cultivated grains when available.(Audubon.org)

 Great Egret taking flight at McNabney Marsh, with Snowy egrets below.
 The Great Egret is a long-legged wading bird with a long S-curved neck and dagger-like bill.
 They are extremely patient and persistent when hunting for fish and small rodents.
 The wing-span of an adult is between 51.6 - 57.1 inches.